Transparency Principles

 The mix is intentional.
 Paid client work funds the recommendations themselves.
 Affiliate and referral relationships fund the free content.
 Affiliate income could disappear tomorrow and the business would carry on.

-The math runs against steering recommendations.
+That imbalance protects the answer.
 A skewed recommendation damages the reputation that brings in client work, and that cost is far larger than any affiliate payout.
 The economics work in the operator's favor.

 Revenue weight